Should I Look Through My Partner’s Phone?

 - 38% of couples broke up or got into a fight

 So, is it OK to snoop through your partner’s phone?
 The answer is almost never.
 In some cases, for instance, following a mistrust, there may be an agreement where you are given permission to look through the phone.
-This could be as a way to rebuild trust but is usually temporary.
+This could be a way to rebuild trust but is usually temporary.
 Looking through your partner’s phone can result in consequences.
-For some people, they feel so violated that it’s a deal-breaker.
+Some people, feel so violated that it’s a deal-breaker.

 With apps, notes, messages, and call logs, you can find everything you need to know about a person from snooping through their phone.
 You can see who they are talking to and what they are saying.
 If you look through a person’s phone, it’s an invasion of privacy.
 Whether you have a justified reason or not to look, it’s important to think about the road you’re taking to uncover the truth.
 Will snooping through a partner’s phone help your current situation?